At Cleveland State University, student success is our top priority.

 CSU is the first state university in Ohio to offer multi-term registration, which allows students to plan their entire academic year in advance.
 Secure your schedule for fall, spring and summer terms at the same time, or register for any of the open terms you choose.
 As an added convenience, students can register now and pay later – tuition for future terms is not due any earlier.

-CSU’s Degree Audit makes it easy for students to monitor their academic progress.
+CSU’s Grad Express Degree Audit makes it easy for students to monitor their academic progress.
 This online advising tool enables students to work with their academic advisors in planning their schedules, registering for classes and completing their degrees for graduation.
-Degree Audit shows a student’s progress toward meeting the requirements in three of the main components that make up any degree at CSU: university, college and major/minor requirements.
+Grad Express shows a student’s progress toward meeting the requirements in three of the main components that make up any degree at CSU: university, college and major/minor requirements.
 It outlines each requirement and shows the courses that a student has taken that meet the requirement.
 Students with an incomplete requirement can click on a link that will show them a list of courses that can be used to satisfy the requirement.

 An assertive new approach to academic advising at CSU keeps close watch on the progress of individual students.
 The University’s Academic Advising Office is dedicated to providing a supportive atmosphere and empowering students to develop and to implement sound educational strategies that are consistent with their personal values, goals and career plans – as soon as they arrive at CSU.
 In recent years, a focus on freshman success – complete with intensive advising, extra support for those in remedial courses and a focus on monitoring attendance – has resulted in higher GPAs, more credits earned and better academic standing for CSU freshmen.